DenChaima/Directional-Forecasting-in-Cryptocurrencies/README.md

 # Directional-Forecasting-in-Cryptocurrencies

-Build a model that predicts short-term (next-minute) crypto asset price movements.
+Goal: Build a model that predicts short-term (next-minute) crypto asset price movements.

 - Engineered intuitive and informative features to enhance model performance.
 - Developed a classification model to predict price movements.